ValentinOVD/Open-Word-Database/README.md

 We have 8815 auto-translated words in Dutch !

-You can checkout the po in the botupload branch using the po command in console.sh .
+You can checkout the po in the Open-Word-Database-m2 git using the po command in console.sh .

 # How to help ?